SYPHILIS IS SPREADING.

 Can I get syphilis again after I’ve been cured?

 Yes.
-Having syphilis once does not give you immunity from getting it again.
+Having syphilis once does not protect you from getting it again.
 If your partners have not been cured, they can re-infect you.